retailnext/log-courier/docs/Configuration.md

 Log Courier will simply watch it for modifications.
 If the file is modified it will be reopened.

+### `unlinked dead time`

+*Duration.
+Optional.
+Default: "1h"
+Configuration reload will only affect new or resumed files*

 If a log file that is being harvested is deleted, it will remain on disk until Log Courier closes it.
-Therefore it is important to keep this value sensible to ensure old log files are not kept open preventing deletion.
+On Linux, Log Courier detects that a file has been deleted, and will keep it open for the shorter of this and `dead time`, to allow the space on disk to be released as soon as possible.

+Don't reduce this unless you're sure that the log file rotation processes in use guarantee there's no possibility of an application continuing to write to a long-unlinked log file.

 ### `fields`